What is life like in Victoria, British Columbia?

-Bidding wars are very common on homes in more popular neighborhoods, which is why it’s highly recommended to keep your options open in terms of where in Victoria you’d like to live.
+Bidding wars are very common on homes in more popular neighbourhoods, which is why it’s highly recommended to keep your options open in terms of where in Victoria you’d like to live.
 Patience is another key factor, as you may have to wait it out in order for the right home to become available.

 James Bay: A short walk from the south side of downtown, James Bay is full of gorgeous and well-preserved homes built by the founding families of Victoria.
 Here you’ll find some of the city’s most noted landmarks such as the Empress Hotel and Beacon Hill Park.

-Rockland/Fairfield: Here you’ll find some of the best views of surrounding mountains and the ocean.
+Rockland/Fairfield: Here you’ll find some of the best views of the surrounding mountains and the ocean.
 Of course, home prices go up as the views increase.

-Chinatown: When the Gold Rush took place half of the city was Chinese, today the Chinatown section of downtown remains one of the oldest and best preserved in all of North America.
+Chinatown: When the Gold Rush took place half of the city was Chinese, today the Chinatown section of downtown remains one of the oldest and best-preserved in all of North America.
 It’s not very large but what it lacks in size it makes up for in cultural vibrancy.

 Victoria’s main economic drivers include food products, technology, education, tourism, and provincial government administration and services.
 Some of the major employers in the area include the Canadian Forces, The University of Victoria and Camosun College.

 Other prominent sectors of the economy are driven by: online book publishing, investment and banking, manufacturing of light aircraft, technology firms, pharmaceuticals, engineering, architecture and telecommunications.